lucasteles/Backdash/docfx/docs/troubleshooting.md

-Once you've ported your application to [Backdash](https://github.com/lucasteles/Backdash), you can use the [`CreateSyncTestSession`](https://lucasteles.github.io/Backdash/api/Backdash.RollbackNetcode.html#Backdash_RollbackNetcode_CreateSyncTestSession__2_System_Nullable_Backdash_Data_FrameSpan__Backdash_RollbackOptions_Backdash_SessionServices___0___1__System_Boolean_) function to help track down synchronization issues which may be the result of leaky game state.
+Once you've ported your application to [Backdash](https://github.com/lucasteles/Backdash), you can use the [`CreateSyncTestSession`](https://lucasteles.github.io/Backdash/api/Backdash.RollbackNetcode.html#Backdash_RollbackNetcode_CreateSyncTestSession__2_System_Nullable_Backdash_Data_FrameSpan__Backdash_RollbackOptions_Backdash_SessionServices___0___1__System_Boolean_) function to help track down synchronization issues which may be the result of a leaky game state.

 The sync test session is a special, single player session which is designed to find errors in your simulation's determinism.
 When running in a **sync-test session**, [Backdash](https://github.com/lucasteles/Backdash) by default will